 Students receive training from judges on topics including judicial independence, judgment writing, sentencing, Youth Court, and child protection.
 Students’ work includes research, memorandum preparation, attendance at trials and other judicial processes, and other tasks to assist the judiciary.
 Students may also have the opportunity to accompany a judge and a court party to a remote registry in B.C. for a “Circuit Court” sitting.

-For more information on the Externship program visit the Allard School of Law website.
+For more information on the Externship program visit the Allard School of Law and search for “Judicial Externship”.